T. J. Robinson and his new 2024 Artisanal Vinegar Collection

 And now let me introduce you to the four top vinegars I and my Merry Band of Tasters have sourced for you this year…

-The pinnacle of balsamic vinegar is Aceto Balsamico Tradizionale DOP (Denominazione di Origine Protetta or Protected Origin Denomination), which can take generations to make and is wildly expensive.
-That’s because it’s crafted exclusively from cooked grape must—all parts of the grapes are used—and aged for a minimum of 12 years and sometimes 25 years or even longer.
-A few ounces cost well over a hundred dollars, so it’s not used for cooking or making vinaigrettes but for drizzling sparingly on foods as a finishing touch.
+With so many bottles on supermarket and gourmet shop shelves labeled “balsamic,” it’s important to know how true Aceto Balsamico is made.
+In the world of balsamic vinegar, “top shelf” is Aceto Balsamico Tradizionale DOP (Denominazione di Origine Protetta or Protected Origin Denomination), which can take generations to make and is wildly expensive.
+That’s because it’s crafted exclusively from cooked grape must (grape juice made from all parts of the grape) and aged for a minimum of 12 years and sometimes 25 years or even longer.
+A few ounces cost well over a hundred dollars, so it’s not used for cooking or making vinaigrettes but for drizzling sparingly as a finishing touch.

-The next category of balsamic is Aceto Balsamico di Modena IGP (Indicazione Geografica Protetta or protected geographical indication).
-It must be made from grape must and wine vinegar and aged in wooden barrels for at least two months.
+The next tier of balsamic is Aceto Balsamico di Modena IGP (Indicazione Geografica Protetta or Protected Geographical Indication).
+It has to be made from grape must of native Modenese grapes and wine vinegar and aged in wooden barrels for at least two months.
 Acetomodena’s IGP is made in an artisanal fashion, aged in barrels with a maximum volume of 300 liters (about 80 gallons) for as long as three years, which allows it to get sweeter and more harmonious as it achieves the perfect ratio of density to acidity.
-My selection is a special IGP vinegar, Condimento Barili Exclusivi—a condiment from our exclusive barrels—that has benefited from another year of aging.
-It’s reminiscent of a fine DOP that’s both affordable and approachable.
+Mass producers take an industrial route, rapidly boiling down the grape must (imparting the taste of burnt toast in the process), rather than reducing it slowly and with great patience.
+Such producers also tend to use only the minimum amount of grape must blended with a high percentage of wine vinegar and aged in giant 40,000-to-50,000-liter barrels, resulting in a product that lacks the quality and taste of a finely crafted vinegar.

-This Barili Exclusivi is the perfect balance of acidity, sweetness from grape must, and woodiness from the barrel aging.
+This Condimento Barili Exclusivi is the perfect balance of acidity, sweetness from grape must, and woodiness from aging in smaller cherry wood barrels (Paolo’s favorite).
 I liken it to when vintners create a cuvée, blending wines from various barrels to create a finished product that is greater than the sum of the parts.
-The ultimate quality of the balsamic depends on the skill of the producer, including knowing what wood to pick for each period of aging.
-The smaller cherry wood barrels (Paolo’s favorite!) give my balsamic a special sweetness and allow for more contact surface with the vinegar during the last two years of aging than do larger barrels.

-“As a Food Network Executive I am blessed with exceptional exposure to wonderful, high-end food products and their passionate makers.
+Ready to order?
+Click here.“As a Food Network Executive I am blessed with exceptional exposure to wonderful, high-end food products and their passionate makers.
 Because of this, I have always recognized and deeply appreciated the care that T.J. takes in curating his oils, and this set of artisanal vinegars is no exception.

 "ALL of the vinegars have their own point of view and unique uses.
 Thank you T.J., for inspiring my cooking creativity and for providing my pantry with a delightful and truly spectacular upgrade.
 I can't wait to try them in all of the ways you suggested from marinades to pickling.
 My vinaigrettes have never been so tasty.
 You’ve nailed it once again!”— Helen T., Brooklyn, NY